Automatic bill payments

 direct debit, you may end up being charged a dishonour or overdraft

-fee by both your financial institution and
+fee by both your financial institution and the merchant.

-should notify your financial institution in
+account, you should notify your financial institution in writing.

-financial institution confirming your request.
+confirming your request.

-Once your financial institution has received your
+Once your financial institution has received your instruction

 It's also a good idea to notify the direct debit service